souro26/GSoC-learning-space/notes/architecture_thoughts/behavior_layers.md

 look at neighboring cells
 check which agents are there

-This logic is usually written directly inside "step()".
+This logic is usually written directly inside step().

 # 3. Decision